Training and Events

-Our training classes help members of the University community build skills and expand their awareness of disability and digital accessibility.
+Our classes and events are help members of the University community build skills and expand their awareness of disability and digital accessibility.
 From overviews to quick practical tips to deep dives, and opportunities to achieve professional certification, we offer training that helps you provide digital information and experiences that are inclusive to people with disabilities.
-We also offer custom training on topics focused on the needs of your department or group.

 To keep up between events: